Daksh14/n64wasm/README.md

 Click on the option to start your game with the web assembly n64 emulator and enjoy your game!

 # Running the tests

+NOTE: This can only be possible in a linux environemnt or a WSL environment

 To install dependencies in an ubuntu or WSL system run